 It is thought that the site of today’s ship canal is the very site where Duluth’s namesake, Daniel Greysolon Sieur du Lhut, first landed when he reached the end of Lake Superior in 1879.
 If true, du Lhut and his party likely pulled their canoes to shore at this point because it provided quick access to the St. Louis River on the western side of Minnesota Point: the landing site was a trailhead for a path the local Ojibwe called Onigamiinsing or “Little Portage.”
 Why they didn’t simply canoe through what would become known as Superior Entry, the natural opening between Minnesota Point and Wisconsin Point, is open to speculation.
 They likely had reached the head of the lakes via the north shore, and the entry was a seven-mile paddle south.

-When the pioneers of Duluth Township established their community in 1856, they incorporated the portage into a platt of the city’s future streets.
+When the founders of Duluth established their community in 1856, they incorporated the portage into a platt of the city’s future streets.
 Appropriately enough, they named the roadway “Portage Street.”
 A year later the Minnesota Legislature incorporated the Duluth Ship Canal Company with Duluth pioneers George Nettleton, James Ray, and Edmund Ely as directors.
 The state authorized them to cut a canal three hundred feet wide through Minnesota Point, but the Panic of 1857, a nationwide depression, put an end to the idea.

 In the late 1860s, as Duluth boomed with Jay Cooke’s money and the promise of his coming Lake Superior & Mississippi Railroad, Duluth constructed a harbor on the lakeside of the point.
 Even though the city attempted to construct a breakwater to protect vessels at dock, Lake Superior storms quickly made it clear that the safest harbor was on the west side of the point.
 So, one of the first acts of the City of Duluth, when it was first established in March of 1870, was to dust off an old idea: dig a ship canal through Minnesota Point to allow vessels to pass through to safe harbor.
 They chose Portage Street as the path of that canal.